Deathstroke: One Year Later

-As indicated over the course of the subsequent issues, Deathstroke was manipulating every member of his new team in one way or another.
-He had blackmailed former Titan Risk while at the same time offering him an outlet for his rage, was drugging Batgirl with the same serum he had used on Rose, and supplied Inertia with a formula that granted superhuman speed to compensate for the loss of the Speed Force following the initial battle with Superboy-Prime.
+In the publishing line One Year Later, Deathstroke assembles a counter-team of teen superhumans known as Titans East.
+The current Titans team includes Ravager, who now wanted nothing to do with her father.
+Deathstroke blackmails former Teen Titans member Risk while at the same time offering him an outlet for his rage, drugs Batgirl with the same serum he had used on Rose, and supplies Inertia with a formula that granted superhuman speed to compensate for the loss of his connection to the Speed Force.
 His team, however, slowly fell apart over the course of the attack, as Robin managed to free Batgirl of his mind control serum and Raven convinced Duela Dent to switch sides.
 Slade and his remaining Titans subsequently faced off against both the current Titans and a group of old Titans led by Nightwing.
 Although he was defeated, he still managed to escape with the aid of Inertia.
 In the end, however, it was revealed to the readers that Slade's real mission was to provide his children with something he could never offer them: a real family, in the form of the Teen Titans.
 By attacking the Titans, he insured that Rose and Jericho would become more trusted by their associates, and thus grow closer to the team.

-Deathstroke took credit for somehow twisting (through unknown means) the powers of Geo-Force, the half-brother of the original Terra, into the same powers as his traitorous sister.
-Using this leverage, Deathstroke offered to reverse the process only if Geo-Force became his own personal spy within the Justice League.
-Unfortunately for Deathstroke, Geo-Force alerted Batman, Superman and Wonder Woman of Deathstroke's scheme, which culminated in Geo-Force alerting the League that Deathstroke (whose rivalry with Green Arrow had reached vendetta-level proportions) planned on using an army of supervillains to crash Green Arrow and Black Canary's wedding.
-Weeks later, Geo-Force was tortured by Gorilla Grodd after the League was kidnapped by the Injustice League, and ultimately transferred to Batman's newest incarnation of the Outsiders afterward, robbing Deathstroke of his potential pawn.

-Deathstroke can be seen as a member of Libra's Secret Society of Super Villains.

-Deathstroke is gravely injured with his own sword by Geo-Force in DC Universe: Last Will and Testament.
-Following his injury, he is recuperating at Belle Reve while doctors labor to save him.
-Deathstroke dreams of his family members and all of the people that he has let down.
-When he awakens, he vows that he will never again be haunted by the past.

-Ravager comes to visit him, but in fact, wants to finish her father off.
-She tries to strangle him with a plastic wire, but Deathstroke is recuperated enough that he can fend off her attack.
-He escapes from the facility and steals a helicopter.
-Later, Deathstroke finds a young street urchin that he decides to take under his wing.